ansible-collections/netapp.ontap/README.md

 ## 21.9.0

+### Minor Changes
+  - na_ontap_rest_info -  added file_directory_security to return the effective permissions of the directory.
+When using file_directory_security it must be called with gather_subsets and path and vserver must be specified in parameters.

 ### New Options
   - na_ontap_job_schedule - new option `month_offset` to explictly select 0 or 1 for January.
   - na_ontap_rest_info - new option `use_python_keys` to replace `svm/svms` with `svm_svms` to simplify post processing.